Offline Sync Strategies & Background Workflows

 Batch Processing & Throttling

 Individual HTTP requests per queued operation create excessive overhead and trigger server rate limits.
-Grouping operations into bounded batches reduces connection establishment costs and enables atomic server-side processing.
+Group operations into bounded batches to reduce connection establishment costs and enable atomic server-side processing.

 const controller = new AbortController();